Cursor (later called BASIC Express) is an excellent

 |CURSOR 1, no. 6 (July 1980): 41-48.

-I've never had access to original copies of this newsletter, so all the scans online were created from photocopies.
-Someone (I believe it was Tony Miller) helpfully sent me these two pages that were scanned from his originals.
+This means that all the scans online were created from photocopies.
+In about 2000 or so, someone, I believe it was Tony Miller, helpfully sent me these two pages that were scanned from his originals.
 He even went through the trouble of working with the pages and making them as readable as was possible.
-Those pages are included in the complete newsletter, which is the default download.
+Those pages are included in the complete B&W newsletter.

-In the Fabris Collection there were photocopies of these pages 52 and 53 that may be more readable.
-I scanned them in grayscale lossless TIFF format and then created a lossless pdf document of both pages.
-This 2-page document is 7.85MB (!) for only two pages (vs 607 KB for the entire Cursor newsletter!).
-However, if you need them, then they are available:
+In the Bob Fabris Collection there were photocopies of pages 52 and 53 that may be more readable.
+I scanned them in grayscale, lossless TIFF format and then created a lossless pdf document of both pages.
+This 2-page document is 7.85MB for only two pages (vs 607 KB for the entire Cursor newsletter!).
+However, if you need them, then they are available.

 |CURSOR 2, no. 2 (September 1980): 57-64.